New bank in downtown Aiken a step closer to construction

 "[The designs] are an understated but successful modification that looks like it'll fit [in downtown Aiken,]" Law said.

-The next step to get the bank constructed is to have the site plan approved by the city, a process that will not need to go to City Council for approval, Aiken Planning Director Ryan Bland said.
+The next step is to have the site plan approved by the city, a process that will not need to go to City Council for approval, Aiken Planning Director Ryan Bland said.

 Following the site plan's approval, the contractors will demolish a shack-like structure on the property next to Prime Steakhouse.

-Law previously speculated the structure was formerly a house next to the former Laurel's Hardware where the Prime Steakhouse is now located, and that its demolishment will not affect the historic character of the downtown area.
+Law previously speculated the structure was formerly a house next to the old Laurel's Hardware where the Prime Steakhouse is now located, and that its demolition will not affect the historic character of the downtown area.

 The CCNB's current location at 128 Laurens St. N.W. will close after the new bank's construction.